Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-1.md

 This instruction works for both Windows and Linux machines.
 I usually code on a Windows 10 powered machine and I found [Git Bash](https://git-scm.com/downloads) handy.
 I also installed [Windows Terminal](https://github.com/microsoft/terminal) which makes working with multiple terminal windows easy.

-1. First, make sure you have [NodeJs](https://nodejs.org/en/download/) installed then run `npm install clipboard-cli`
+1. First, make sure you have [NodeJs](https://nodejs.org/en/download/) installed then run `npm install clipboard-cli`.
+This will install the `clipboard` commandline tool.

 2. Then install `jq`.
 You need it for parsing JSON responses.
 You can install it using [WinGet](https://github.com/microsoft/winget-cli) by running `winget install jq` or if you're on debian based linux, just run `sudo apt-get install jq`